The Consonant/Vowel Distinction

-My dissertation examines glides as a source of insight on the fundamental differences between consonants and vowels, combining data from several experiments and proposing a new way of modeling vowels in the framework of Articulatory Phonology.
-My committee consists of Sam Tilsen, Abby Cohn, and Draga Zec.
+My dissertation examined glides as a source of insight on the fundamental differences between consonants and vowels, combining data from several experiments and proposing a new way of modeling vowels in the framework of Articulatory Phonology.
+I'm currently pursuing some follow-up work on this.
+My committee consisted of Sam Tilsen, Abby Cohn, and Draga Zec.

 I've uncovered what I call activation noise, characteristic activity in high-order derivatives of articulatory trajectories that accompanies gesture onsets.
 I originally observed this in EMA data and recently replicated it in x-ray microbeam data, confirming that it is a general articulatory phenomenon and not an artifact of a particular technology.
 I'm currently refining methods for using activation noise to identify and characterize gesture onsets and offsets in much richer detail than is possible with velocity landmarks.